 1. Let your hotel know that you have a mobility-impairment issue and they will organize your transport to their hotel

 2. There are Seatrak facilities on both Kamari and Perissa black beaches, book your hotel there.
 You will pay considerably less to stay there than at a place overlooking the caldera and you can still travel to places overlooking the caldera during the day for the views.
 Kamari has loads of restaurants all along the beach road and there are no steps (or very few)!
-The best Hotel fully accessible to wheelchairs in Kamari beach is the Secret Earth Villas – Santorini and in Perissa beach is the Amaryllis Hotel
+The best Hotel fully accessible to wheelchairs in Kamari Beach is the Secret Earth Villas – Santorini and in Perissa Beach is the Amaryllis Hotel

 3. Go to Megalochori, in mainland Santorini which has no steps, easy parking, and still a caldera view, but you would need a car to get around.
 Stay at the Grand View – Megalochori Santorini